stevencombs/retrocombs.github.io/_posts/2016/2016-06-28-ten-things-about-pocket-chip.md

   - chip
 ---

-I've had some fun playing with the Pocket C.H.I.P. over the past week and while I do plan to write a full review, for now, I have ten things to share that might be of interest to new users of the the geekiest gadget I have ever owned.
+I've had some fun playing with the Pocket C.H.I.P. over the past week and while I do plan to write a full review, for now, I have ten things to share that might be of interest to new users of the geekiest gadget I have ever owned.

 ![Pocket C.H.I.P.](http://www.stevencombs.com/images/posts/pocket_chip.jpg)